awslabs/aws-encryption-sdk-specification/framework/structures.md

 ##### Signing Key

-The key to be used as the signing key for signature verification during [encryption](../client-apis/encrypt.md).
+The key to be used as the signing key for asymmetric signature verification during [encryption](../client-apis/encrypt.md).

-The signing key MUST fit the specification described by the [signature algorithm](algorithm-suites.md#signature-algorithm) included in this encryption material's [algorithm suite](#algorithm-suite).
+The signing key MUST fit the specification described by the [asymmetric signature algorithm](algorithm-suites.md#asymmetric-signature-algorithm) included in this encryption material's [algorithm suite](#algorithm-suite).
-If the algorithm suite does not contain a signing algorithm, the signing key MUST NOT be present.
+If the algorithm suite does not contain an asymmetric signing algorithm, the signing key MUST NOT be present.

 The value of this key MUST be kept secret.